 - Get an Employer Identification Number: you’ll use your EIN on all tax documents.

 There may be other forms you need to fill out, so check with either your business license agency or CorpNet to make sure you’ve done everything required of you as a new business.
-You can also use CorpNet’s Business Information Zone to store all your business and tax documents, and to get alerts when you need to file an important document.
+You can also use CorpNet’s Compliance Portal to store all your business and tax documents, and to get alerts when you need to file an important document.

 Get a Plan

 While it doesn’t have to be a thick, official document, you will need to draft some sort of business plan, as well as a marketing plan.
 These documents will help you set up your goals for your fitness business, as well as keep you on track to achieving them.
 In your marketing plan, you can outline the different ways you plan to attract new customers.

 To start a fitness center, yoga studio, or other fitness business requires more stamina and dedication than the hardest workout.
 But in the end, it will be the most rewarding thing you’ve ever done.
 DePaz has this advice for those who want to start a fitness business: